bdslab/aspralign/README.txt

 >java -jar ASPRAlignWorkbench.jar -f TestWorkBench1

 Processes all the files in folder "TestWorkBench1".
-Each file is read as an RNA secondary structure with arbitrary pseudoknots in Extended Dot-Bracket Notation.
+Each file is read as an RNA secondary structure with arbitrary pseudoknots.
 Comma-separated values files "ASPRAlignProcessedStructures.csv" and "ASPRAlignComparisonResults.csv" are created in the folder "TestWorkBench1".
 The former contains the description of all the structures that were found and correctly processed.
 The latter contains, for each pair of processed structures, the ASPRA